Cornell School of Continuing Education

-Cornell’s School of Continuing Education and Summer Sessions (SCE) offers programs for high school students, for-credit courses during summer and winter breaks, youth summer camps, and faculty-led ”education vacations.”
+Cornell’s School of Continuing Education and Summer Sessions (SCE) offers programs for high schoolers, courses for summer and winter breaks, youth summer camps, and faculty-led “education vacations.”